Super Mario Bros. 2: Super Mario All-Stars

 In 1993, Nintendo released an enhanced Super Nintendo Entertainment System compilation titled Super Mario All-Stars.
 It includes the Super Mario Bros. games released for the Famicom/NES.
 The version of Super Mario Bros.
 2 included in the compilation has modernized graphics and sound to match the Super NES's 16-bit capabilities, as well as minor alterations in some collision mechanics.
 It is possible to change the character after losing a single life, while the original version allows changing it only after completing a level or when the player loses all their lives and chooses "Continue", making the game more forgiving when choosing a character not adept at some specific level.
-The player begins with five lives instead of three, and the slot game gains an additional bonus: if the player obtains three sevens, the player wins 10 lives which is something that was not featured in the original NES version of the game.
-However, the game has a 99-life limit.
+The player begins with five lives instead of three, and the slot game gains an additional bonus: if the player obtains three sevens, the player wins 10 lives, which is something that was not featured in the original NES version of the game.
+The game has a 99-life limit.